-My practice is based in the village of Bramham.
-In the tiered system I can offer sessions in physical space in tiers one and two - observing guidelines on keeping safe in the pandemic - however whilst Bramham is in tier three I am not able to offer physical sessions.
-In any case I am practising online using Zoom software (or telephone if you prefer).
+My practice is based in the heart of Wetherby.
+I can offer sessions in physical space - observing guidelines on keeping safe in the pandemic - and alternatively I am practising online using Zoom software (or telephone if you prefer).

 Training, qualifications & experience